alvarogarcia7/blog_source/content/blog/2017-07-09-nature-software-development.markdown

 ## Chapter 1: The search for value

-> Value.  “what you want.”
+> Value.  "what you want."
 >
 > (p.
 5)